dojo/docs/dojo/config.rst

 defaultDuration: 200
-  Global setting for duration of animations in miliseconds.
+  Global setting for duration of animations in milliseconds.

 Configuring dojox Modules
 -------------------------